Lcfvs/form.cheats/readme.md

 form.cheats
 ===========

-Manage easily your forms style :)
+Manage easily your forms style and behaviors :)

 This browser module is under MIT License.